mtsmn/IoT/applications/mqtt.md

 |``WriteMsg``|Integer|The messages sent from server to client|

-##IBM Watson IoT Platform Messaging Connection Closing Codes
+## Watson IoT Platform Messaging Connection Closing Codes
 {: #connection_closing_codes}

 When a messaging connection to IBM Watson IoT Platform (WIoTP) closes, the reason for the closing is logged.
 The reason consists for a Reason Code and a Reason String.
 These same fields are included in the monitoring messages send when a connection closes.